Author: Michele at ScriptureStudy.Guide

 - αἰῶσιν — 1x (plural ages)

-Study help: You may wish to use a color pencil to shade all the singular uses of G165 in your study bible to recognize them as being the one age created unto Jesus Christ (which ends when Death and Hell are cast into the lake of fire – 1 Corinthians 15:25-26).
+Study help: You may wish to use a color pencil to shade all the singular uses of G165 in your study bible to recognize them as being the one age created unto Jesus Christ (which ends with the end of this earth and all becomes the spiritual realm).

 Word #1 is interesting, αἰῶνα… so many uses as the word “never.”
 The proper use for this is “not ever” which means “not for this age” or “not during this course.”
 It means that we will not be in one place or position for a never-ending eternity but will move on to other roles in or after the new heaven and new earth.

 Important Note about word #3: Luke 1:33 – “And he shall reign over the house of Jacob for ever; G165 and of his kingdom there shall be no end.”
 The word “kingdom” here means “royalty” — it is a genitive (shows possession) singular feminine noun — feminine is referring to the church/Christ’s bride.
 The phrase “shall be no end” is “not be limited” in the original language.
 The verse actually reads “Jesus will reign over spiritual Israel for multiple ages and sovereignty shall not be limited.”
 We know that Jesus gives His kingdom back over to the Father after Death and Hell are thrown into the lake of fire (1 Corinthians 15:25-26) — this closes that final age of this plural age.

 Word #8: In the KJV, Ephesians 3:21 says “throughout all ages, world without end.”
 The word ‘without’ is not in the original language AT ALL.
 It actually reads, “throughout all the generations, the age of ages.”
 The first G165 is singular, the second is plural.